sakorkko/ndtt/README.md

 ```

 # Roadblocks
 We updated the master to a fresh armbian install with kernel version 4.11.2, as eBPF supports connections to traffic control classifiers.
 It resulted in a kernel error.
 Kernel error occurs on both mainline armbian and neo ubuntu xenial.
 We will have to see if kernel version 3.x is enough for the project.

 Kernel error occurs when connecting to the board via SSH.
 The kernel dumb is attached in kernel-error-dump.txt

-It appears that if the usb-eth adapter is on the slave side no kernel errors occur.
-The network configuration is now updated.

 It appears this was not a fix since the kernel error happens again when there is a shh connection between master and slave boards.